ywamsendai/ywamsendai-wiki/docs/ywam/join.md

 ## The Process

-* Connect with us either via [email](mailto:people@ywamsendai.org), introduce yourself, share what God has placed on your heart, and ask us questions.
+* Connect with us via [email](mailto:people@ywamsendai.org), introduce yourself, share what God has placed on your heart, and ask us questions.

 * Explore this wiki to find information on Japan culture, YWAM culture, budgeting, language learning tips etc.